OpenTimelineIO/raven/README.md

 If you have trouble building, these hints might help...

-You might need this dependency:
-  % brew install glfw3

 You might need to init/update submodules:
   % git submodule init
   % git submodule update